Skip to main content

 Eastwood’s films live in this weird twilight zone that is at once hypermasculine and also sensitive.
 This is perhaps best embodied by Dirty Harry.
 This film, and its subsequent sequels, follow police inspector Harry Callahan, a tough-as-nails officer charged with tracking down a psychotic serial killer.
 Callahan is ruthless but also highly motivated by doing the right thing.
 He’ll do anything to stop the bad guy, even work outside official police protocol.
 He's "bad" without being bad.
 Eastwood didn't direct this movie himself, but it is arguably his most famous contribution to film, and it informs the way masculinity tends to play out in the films he did helm.

 Eastwood’s leading men get to have all the rawness of traditional masculinity without carrying the correlating destructiveness.
 And if they do suffer from some latent toxic masculinity, at least they have the decency to feel conflicted about it.
 Men in these films also don't often get "happy endings."
 The film usually culminates with them getting the deed done, usually having to get their hands dirty in the process, and then exiting the scene to marinate in their solitude.
 They often make the world better, but don't usually get to enjoy the fruits of the paradise they created for others--another common feature within westerns.
-Neither romanticized nor condemned, manhood in Eastwood’s films is a sort of responsibility that a person must endure gracefully.
+Neither romanticized nor condemned, manhood in Eastwood’s films is a sort of responsibility that a person must learn to endure gracefully.
 In this movie, that burden falls on two characters.

 But behind Garnet's mask is regret and insecurity.
 And what's more, his investment in this case is anything but impersonal: Garnet is the parole officer who compelled the judge to sentence Butch to juvenile hall for the relatively harmless crime of joyriding.
 Garnet hoped that by locking him up, Butch might correct himself, but Garnet’s decision only exacerbated Butch’s criminal behavior.
 In this way, Garnet functions as a father figure to Butch.
 And like a father indoctrinated with hypermasculinity, Garnet chose tough love.
 So naturally, his "son" grew up broken.

+This introduces an interesting variable into the equation.
+We've seen that Butch has it in him to be not only a perfect gentleman but also a positive influence in Phillip's life--it's just that little criminal part of Butch that ruins everything.
 That hidden stain in Butch’s soul?
 That crumb of masculinity that is toxic?
 That piece of him that makes an otherwise wholesome father figure a potentially dangerous entity?
 Garnet gets to live with the very real possibility that this came from him.

 If manhood is a responsibility, then Eastwood seems to be claiming that fatherhood is not only part of the deal, but neglecting those duties is a sort of sin that one must atone for.
 But in a cycle of toxic masculinity, is such a feat even possible?